 If you know of any athlete that is competing in college and they originally hail from Marion County or they graduated from a high school in the county, they are eligible to included in this online write-up.
 I can be reached via e-mail (Dan62801@aol.com).

 Not only am I looking for names of athletes, but I am also looking for sponsors.
 If we get the number of sponsors needed, the column will continue.
-If not, I am determined to make these last eight weeks good ones.

 When you e-mail me a name, I will not only need the name of the athlete, but the former high school or town they hail from, the college/university they are attending and of course the sport they are playing.